Codecademy/docs/content/postgresql/concepts/identifers/identifers.md

 ### Table Identifier

-Table Identifier refers to the name given to a table in the database.
-These names are used for interacting with the tables, they must follow certain rules like each table must have a unique name, using only characters in the name that are allowed, etc.
+A Table Identifier refers to the name given to a table in the database.
+These names are used for interacting with the tables, and must follow certain rules such as each table must have a unique name, using only characters in the name that are allowed, etc.

 #### Example